Trust vs. Prenuptial Agreement: Which is Right for You?

 Your assets, especially high-value assets, may be at risk down the line.
 Divorce may be the last thing on your minds, but the American Psychological Association (APA) cites that 40-50% of first marriages in the United States end up in divorce.
 The rate for subsequent marriages is even higher.
-Even if you and your partner never divorce, there are also lawsuits and the death of a spouse to consider.
+Even if you and your partner never divorce, there are also outside lawsuits as well as the future death of a spouse to consider.
 Without trusts, prenuptial agreements, or an asset protection plan, you are vulnerable to the whims of the judge.

 Defining the Terms

 Investopedia defines an irrevocable trust as a fiduciary agreement that has terms that cannot be modified, amended, or terminated.
 Often the grantor (the one who formed the trust, such as you) or the grantor’s named beneficiaries can request that the trustee make certain changes.
 Conversely, a revocable trust is one in which the grantor can alter or cancel provisions included in the trust.
 This allows for flexibility and income for the grantor, who earns money from the trust during its life.
 An irrevocable trust, properly structured, has the added benefit of protection from creditors.
 But a revocable trust allows the grantor to cancel the trust and reclaim the property at any time.
 Thus the grantor’s creditor can generally do the same.
 Once a revocable trust grantor dies, however, the trust becomes irrevocable.

 A prenuptial agreement is a contract that two people create before entering into marriage.
 Most often, this agreement focuses on outlining the terms associated with dividing up financial assets and responsibilities at the end of a marriage.
 Couples decide to get a prenuptial agreement or “prenup” for a variety of reasons.
 Professional asset protection planners, such as those in our organization, often create such trusts to protect property or as part of a larger estate plan.

 Benefits of a Trust